jckuester/awsweeper/README.md

       ids:
       - ^foo.*

-There are three ways of filtering resources for deletion:
+There are three ways to filter resources:

-1) Delete *all* resources of a particular type
+1) All resources of a particular type

-   [Terraform types](https://www.terraform.io/docs/providers/aws/index.html) are used to identify resources of a certain type (e.g., `aws_security_group` filters for resources that are security groups, `aws_iam_role` for roles, or `aws_instance` for all EC2 instances).
+   [Terraform types](https://www.terraform.io/docs/providers/aws/index.html) are used to identify resources of a particular type
+   (e.g., `aws_security_group` selects all resources that are security groups, `aws_iam_role` all roles, or `aws_instance` all EC2 instances).

    In the example above, by simply adding `security_group:` (no further filters for IDs or tags), all security groups in your account would be deleted.
-Use the [all.yml](./all.yml), to delete all (currently supported) resources in your account.
+Use the [all.yml](./all.yml), to delete all (currently supported) resources.

-2) Filter by tags
+2) By tags

+   You can narrow down on particular types of resources by the tags they have.

-   If most of your resources have tags, this is probably the way to filter them for deletion.
+   If most of your resources have tags, this is probably the best to filter them for deletion.
 But be aware: not all resources support tags and can be filtered this way.

-   In the example above, all instances are terminated that have either a tag with key `foo` and value `bar` or key `bla` and value `blub`, or both.
+   In the example above, all EC2 instances are terminated that have either a tag with key `foo` and value `bar` or key `bla` and value `blub`, or both.

-3) Filter by IDs
+3) By IDs

+   You can narrow down on particular types of resources by filtering on their IDs.

-   To find out what the IDs of your resources are (sometimes their name, sometimes an ARN, or random number), run awsweeper in dry-run mode: `awsweeper --dry-run <config.yml>`.
-This way, nothing is deleted but all the IDs and tags or your resources will be printed.
-Then, use them to create the config.
+   To see what the IDs of your resources are (could be their name, ARN, a random number), run awsweeper in dry-run mode: `awsweeper --dry-run all.yml`.
+This way, nothing is deleted but all the IDs and tags of your resources are printed.
+Then, use this information to create the yaml file.

+   In the example above, all roles which name starts with `foo` are deleted (the ID of roles is their name).

 ## Test run

  Use `awsweeper --dry-run <config.yml>` to only show what would be deleted.
-This way, you can iterate on the configuration until it works the way you want it to.
+This way, you can fine-tune your yaml configuration until it works the way you want it to.

 ## Supported resources

-Here is list of [all the various types of resources you can create within AWS](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).
-AWSweeper can currently delete many but not all of the existing resource types:
+AWSweeper can currently delete many but not [all of the existing types of AWS resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html):

 - aws_ami
 - aws_autoscaling_group